The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: The spectrum of two-particle operators at genus zero

-Instead, for $n$ odd or any contribution in the flat space amplitude given by products of amplitudes at previous orders, the reasoning above does not go through since the ansatz will contain at least two types of terms contributing to the same 10d spin, meaning that $f$ is ambiguous.
+For $n$ odd or any contribution in the flat space amplitude given by products of amplitudes at previous orders, the reasoning above does not go through since the ansatz will contain at least two types of terms contributing to the same 10d spin, meaning that $f$ is ambiguous.
 A nice example is $(\alpha')^9$ which contains both ${\bf s}^6+{\bf t}^6+{\bf u}^6$ and $({\bf s}{\bf t}{\bf u})^2$.
 But the first one has $l_{10}=6$, and it is the first time that such a value of the 10d spin appears in the $\alpha'$ expansion, while the second one has $l_{10}=4$, so it will mix with ${\bf s}^4+{\bf t}^4+{\bf u}^4$ present in the ansatz.
-Consequently, the CFT data at the edge of $(\alpha')^9$ is the one corresponding to $l_{10}=6$, for which the term $f$ is uniquely determined by ${\bf s}^6+{\bf t}^6+{\bf u}^6$.
-We then checked experimentally that that the CFT data at the edge is independent of the parameter $q$ introduced in \eqref{table_coeff_out}.
+The CFT data at the edge of $(\alpha')^9$ is the one corresponding to $l_{10}=6$, for which the term $f$ is uniquely determined by ${\bf s}^6+{\bf t}^6+{\bf u}^6$.
+Experimentally, we checked that if we introduce a parameter $q$ to deform the spin six problem as ${\bf s}^6+{\bf t}^6+{\bf u}^6+q({\bf s t u})^2$, the CFT data at the edge is independent of $q$, as it should.

 In fact, in no way the free parameters lefts in the ansatz after imposing the rank constraints affect the computation of the level splitting matrix \be \mathbf{E}^{(n+3)}_{\vec{\tau},m^*}= \left( \mathbf{v}^T_{\vec{\tau},I}\, \mathbf{N}_{\vec{\tau}}^{(n+3)}\,\mathbf{v}_{\vec{\tau},J} \right)_{I,J} \qquad ;\qquad \mathbf{v}_{\vec{\tau},I}\in \mathbb{V}_{\vec{\tau},m^*} \ee In practise, even though $\mathbf{N}_{\vec{\tau}}^{}$ still depends on free parameters, when we project on $\mathbb{V}_{\vec{\tau},m^*}$ they cancel out, as they should.
 For concreteness, consider again the amplitude at $(\alpha')^5$,